ManoaMunchies/about-manoa-munchies/index.md

 Link to our M2 Project page: [https://github.com/orgs/ManoaMunchies/projects/2](https://github.com/orgs/ManoaMunchies/projects/2)

+### Milestone 3

+In milestone 3...

+Link to our M2 Project page:

 ## Contact Us

 Our team name is Aloha Eats and our members consist of: